 International Sporting Event Leave for State Government employees

-Sport and Recreation (WA), a division of the Department of Local Government, Sport and Cultural Industries is responsible for providing advice to all Western Australian public sector organisations regarding their employees eligibility to receive special leave with pay when representing Australia at international sporting events.
+The Department of Local Government, Sport and Cultural Industries provides advice to all Western Australian public sector organisations regarding their employees eligibility to receive special leave with pay when representing Australia at international sporting events.

 Public Service Award 1992 Clause 40

-Under the Public Service Award 1992 Clause 40 – International Sporting Leave, public service employees who are selected as a competitor, coach, manager or official—regardless of any age categories and notwithstanding all other eligibility requirements—are entitled to receive special leave with pay.
+Under the Public Service Award 1992 Clause 40 International Sporting Events Leave, public service employees who are selected as a competitor, coach, manager or official — regardless of any age categories and notwithstanding all other eligibility requirements — are entitled to receive special leave with pay.